waacton/Unicolour/docs/README_us.md

 ```

 ### Detect imaginary colors
-Whether or not a color is imaginary — one that cannot be produced by the eye — can be determined using the spectral locus.
+Whether a color is imaginary — one that cannot be produced by the eye — can be determined using the spectral locus.
-They are the colors that lie outside of the horseshoe-shaped curve of the [CIE xy chromaticity diagram](#diagrams).
+They are the colors that lie outside the horseshoe-shaped curve of the [CIE xy chromaticity diagram](#diagrams).
 ```c#
 var chromaticity = new Chromaticity(0.05, 0.05);
 var impossibleBlue = new Unicolour(chromaticity);